 Where once marketing would have consisting principally of an advert placed in the local or national press or perhaps a radio or television slot, now marketing has taken on a whole new range of ideas.
 Traditional advertising still has its place of course but even then there is the distinction to be drawn between brand awareness advertising, such as you might see from giant conglomerates such as Coca Cola, McDonalds or Ford and direct response advertising which is more the preserve of smaller organisations and firms whose marketing budget and output is designed specifically to provoke a response or a specific action.

 And then there are the new forms of marketing, those associated with the internet.
-Internet marketing is a whole dedicated discipline in itself and again spans many different concepts from the familiar adsense and adwords or pay per click marketing we see every day when we browse the net, to affiliate marketing, article marketing, reputation management and, of course, search engine optimisation (SEO) the implementation of a series of tools and practices designed to make your website more visible in the search engines.
+Internet marketing is a whole dedicated discipline in itself and again spans many different concepts from the familiar adsense and adwords or pay per click marketing we see every day when we browse the net, to affiliate marketing, (particularly prominent in the loans industry, as you can see from companies like Alphaloans & Omniloans) article marketing, reputation management and, of course, search engine optimisation (SEO) the implementation of a series of tools and practices designed to make your website more visible in the search engines.

 And that is really what our site is all about.
 In the weeks and months to come we will delve into the world of marketing promotion and business to examine different ideas, assess best practices and see what is new and exciting.
 We hope you will find things informative and entertaining.
 If you would like to get in touch please do not hesitate to contact us – we’d love to hear from you.